Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Evaluation

 \section{Evaluation}

-In order to evaluate our two tools \crossym{} (\Cref{sec:crossym-journal:crossym}) and \hwklee{} (\Cref{sec:crossym-journal:hwklee}), we concerned ourselves with five research questions: \begin{enumerate}[leftmargin=1.2cm] \item[\textbf{RQ1}] Can our tools fully explore the functionality of different peripherals? \item[\textbf{RQ2}] Can our tools fully explore the bus interfaces of different peripherals? \item[\textbf{RQ3}] Can our tools offer effective bug finding? \item[\textbf{RQ4}] How does the array minimisation technique influence the performance? \item[\textbf{RQ5}] How does the complexity of the integrated \systemc{} kernel influence the performance? \end{enumerate} We base our experiments on the verification of four different peripherals available at RTL and TLM: a \riscv{} \gls{plic}, and modules to compute the \gls{gcd}, a hash, and value mappings for a list, respectively.
+To evaluate our two tools \crossym{} and \hwklee{}, we concerned ourselves with six research questions: \begin{enumerate}[leftmargin=1.2cm] \item[\textbf{RQ1}] Can our tools fully explore the functionality of different peripherals? \item[\textbf{RQ2}] Can our tools fully explore the bus interfaces of different peripherals? \item[\textbf{RQ3}] Can our tools offer effective bug finding? \item[\textbf{RQ4}] How does the array minimization technique influence the performance? \item[\textbf{RQ5}] How does the complexity of the integrated \systemc{} kernel influence the performance? \item[\textbf{RQ6}] How do our approaches scale to established benchmarks? \end{enumerate} We base our experiments on the verification of four different peripherals available at RTL and TLM: a \riscv{} \gls{plic}, and modules to compute the \gls{gcd}, a hash, and value mappings for a list, respectively.
 We believe these modules represent a reasonable choice as they cover a range of different properties.
 The hash and \gls{gcd} are their module's only output and are calculated with a fixed-length loop and an input-dependant one, respectively.
 The value mapping is implemented by a \gls{mmio} peripheral, sharing memory between the bus and the peripheral itself instead of having a separate address space.
 The \gls{plic} realises a comparatively more complex logic that follows the SiFive FE310 specification~\cite{sifive-hifive1-manual}.
-Following our two proposed tools \crossym{} and \hwklee{}, we have two setups:
+Following our two proposed tools \crossym{} and \hwklee{}, we have two setups.
+Either the \systemc{} kernel or the symbolic execution engine have to be modified, as discussed in \cref{sec:crossym-journal:main:challenges}.
+Both symbolic execution engines were configured the same way.
+As the \gls{smt} solver, STP~\cite{stp-solver} is used.
+In order to achieve results within an acceptable time frame, we imposed additional limits: an execution runs a maximum of \qty{24}{\hour}, and can use at most \qty{4000}{\mebi\byte} of memory.
+A single solver query can take at most \qty{120}{\second}, so that the runtime is not dominated by few solver queries.
+This is 4 times the time limit applied in~\cite{klee-multismt}, an in-depth study on \gls{smt} solvers for symbolic execution.
+The search strategy for choosing execution states during the exploration is \gls{bfs}.
+For \hwklee{}, the Array Minimization technique discussed in \cref{sec:crossym-journal:main:array-min} is activated.
+It prevents large arrays in \gls{smt} solver queries, which would slow the execution down.
+All tests were performed on a Linux Ubuntu 22.04 with an Intel Xeon Gold 6240 with 2.6 GHz.